Ali Curtis: Post-playing career

 During college, Curtis studied finance and worked on Wall Street in the summer.
 After Curtis's playing career, he worked for the investment bank JP Morgan from 2004 through 2007.
 He worked in JP Morgan's Chicago and Los Angeles offices.
 In 2007, Curtis returned to MLS and held various positions in the league office, and was eventually appointed the league's Senior Director of Player Relations and Competition.

 On December 23, 2014, the New York Red Bulls hired Curtis to replace Andy Roxburgh as the club's sporting director.
 In his first season in charge New York captured the Eastern Conference regular season title and the MLS Supporters' Shield.
 After another winning season in 2016, Curtis left the Red Bull organization shortly before the 2017 season.
 During his tenure at Red Bull, Curtis achieved success in multiple areas - player signings (Tyler Adams, Kemar Lawrence, Aaron Long, etc.), player transfers (Matt Miazga/Chelsea FC), player development (USL Champion).

 On 4 January 2019, Curtis was named the general manager of Toronto FC.
 Toronto FC finished the 2021 MLS season in second-last place, and on November 22, 2021, Curtis left his post as general manager.
 Curtis' final season at TFC was seen as largely disappointing, defined by the hiring of Chris Armas who was terminated only 171 days after his appointment, and a controversial off-field incident which saw Toronto FC striker Jozy Altidore exiled from the club for 2 months.

+Curtis was appointed Vice President of MLS Next Pro in December 2021.
+In September 2025, Curtis succeeded Charles Altchek as President of MLS Next Pro.
+He also currently serves as Executive Vice President of MLS Sporting Development.